xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

 ## Examples

 ### Driving a distance
-Once again, the code is almost the same as the examples of nearly all of the other controllers, the only difference is that a `PolynomialFunction` controller takes a list of coefficients of the polynomial to calculate the controller value.
+Once again, the code is almost the exact same as the examples from nearly all of the other controllers, the only difference is that a `PolynomialFunction` controller takes a list of coefficients of the polynomial to calculate the controller value, compared to the inputs of other controllers:

 ```python
 # create robot's motors, gyro and the encoder